YottaDB/YDBDoc/ProgrammersGuide/errproc.rst

 The most recent error in $ECODE appears first, the oldest last.
 If the error is defined by the M standard, the code starts with an "M", YottaDB error codes including those provided by OS services start with "Z", and application defined codes must start with "U".
 Every code is separated by a comma (,) and there is always a comma at the beginning and at the end of a list.
 YottaDB provided codes are those reported in $ZSTATUS, interpreted by $ZMESSAGE() and recognized as arguments to ZMESSAGE command.
 When YottaDB supplies a standard error code in $ECODE, it also supplies a corresponding 'Z' code.

 .. note::
-   See “$ECode” for a detailed description of $ECODE.
+   See "$ECode" for a detailed description of $ECODE.

 Example (setting $ECODE):